priyanshu-samal/bubbleappassignment/README.md

 ## Live Demo

-You can play the game here: https://bubbleappassignment.vercel.app/
+You can play game here: https://bubbleappassignment.vercel.app/

 ## How to play